William Murray, 1st Earl of Mansfield: Early life and education

 After an examination in May 1723, Murray was accepted into Christ Church, Oxford, having scored higher in the examination than any other King's Scholar that year.
-He was admitted as a commoner on 15 June 1723, and matriculated on 18 June; the records say that he came from Bath rather than Perth, because the person recording the names of the new students was unable to understand his Scottish accent.
-His older brother James was a barrister in Scotland, and his family decided that a career as a barrister was best for Murray.
+He was admitted as a commoner on 15 June 1723, and matriculated on 18 June.
+The records say that he came from Bath rather than Perth, as the person recording the names of the new students was unable to understand his Scottish accent.
+His older brother, James, was an advocate in Scotland (the Scottish equivalent of a barrister in England), and his family decided that a career as a barrister was best for Murray.
 The Scottish Bar at the time was overcrowded, which made it difficult for a young barrister to build a reputation, yet qualifying for the English Bar was extremely expensive.
-Thanks to the patronage of Thomas Foley, 1st Baron Foley, who gave Murray £200 a year to live on, Murray could afford to study at the bar, and became a member of Lincoln's Inn on 23 April 1724.
+Thanks to the patronage of Thomas Foley, 1st Baron Foley, who gave Murray £200 a year to live on, Murray could afford to study at the bar, and he became a member of Lincoln's Inn on 23 April 1724.

 After George I died on 11 June 1727, Murray entered and won a competition to write a Latin poem titled "The Death of the King".
 His actions were seen as a show of support for the House of Hanover and the political status quo, something odd considering the strong Jacobite sympathies of his family.
 He probably did this because, having no private income, he wished to secure patronage to help him advance politically.
 Another entrant was William Pitt, who was a constant rival to Murray until Pitt's death in 1778.
-There is very little information about Murray's time at Oxford; it is known that he studied ancient and modern history, became fluent in French and gained a good understanding of Roman Law.
+There is very little information about Murray's time at Oxford.
+It is known that he studied ancient and modern history, became fluent in French, and gained a good understanding of Roman Law.
 He also became fluent in Latin, translating Cicero's works into English and then back into Latin.
 He gained his Bachelor of Arts degree in 1727, and travelled to London to train as a barrister.